jimmyahalpara/Machine-and-Deep-Learning/Cat Classification with Logistic Regression/README.md

 # Classifying Cats with Logistic regression

-This is Deeplearning.ai assignment, I have done some modificatin so that we can save the model that we have trained.
+This is Deeplearning.ai assignment.
+Here logistic regression keeping Neural Network in mind.
+I have done some modificatin so that we can save the model that we have trained.

 ## Accuracy Analysis